01 of 06

 Many travelers believe their hazards truly begin after they have departed for the airport, and are well on their way to parts unknown.
 With the potential for viral outbreaks, unknown weather events, and pickpockets seemingly around every corner, travelers have every reason to be aware of their surroundings when visiting a new country.
 However, new international travelers may not realize their biggest hazards may come where they least expect it: right at home.

 When it comes to travel scams, more and more international travelers are being targeted on their personal computers and smartphones every day.
-From elaborate phishing scams that make travelers think their tickets have been cancelled, to social media advertisements spreading viral attacks on the unsuspecting public, travelers are subject to more and more attempts to part them with their money.
+From elaborate phishing scams that make travelers think their tickets have been canceled, to social media advertisements spreading viral attacks on the unsuspecting public, travelers are subject to more and more attempts to part them with their money.
 What does a traveler need to do in order to make sure they are actually getting the most of their adventures?

 When it comes to beating the... online travel scams, education is the best form of defense.
 Here are the five most common forms of online travel scams everyone should watch for, and how to beat them before they come after a traveler's hard-earned money.Continue to 2 of 6 below.